Momenoor/filament-font-awesome-icons/README.md

 # Filament FontAwesome Icons

-A Font Awesome icon set implementation for Filament 3.x, providing a comprehensive set of Font Awesome icons that seamlessly integrate with Filament's interface.
+A Font Awesome icon set implementation for [Filament Icons](https://github.com/filafly/filament-icons), providing a comprehensive set of Font Awesome icons that seamlessly integrate with Filament's interface.

+This package extends the base Filament Icons package to replace Filament's default Heroicons with Font Awesome icons.

 ## Installation